jeremietharaud/aws-cfn-cli/README.md

  * --tags Key=Value : list of CFN tags parameters in key=value format and separated by comma

  * --var-file var-file: name or path of the file containing variables of the stack.
-File must be in Yaml format and should contain at least one of these section: `Name`, `Tags` or `Variables`.
-If used, this option will override --name, --var and --tags options.
+File must be whether in Json (list of ParameterKey/ParameterValue) or in Yaml format.
+If Yaml file, it should contain at least one of these section: `Name`, `Tags` or `Variables`.
+Note that this option will override --name, --var and --tags options.

  * --name stack-name: name of the stack to deploy.
 By default, it uses the stack file name (without extension)